5 children, 1 adult hospitalized after 'irritant' released at Ballenger Creek Middle School

 Frederick County Sheriff Chuck Jenkins said his office is investigating the incident and emphasized that children's safety is their "first priority."

-The investigation will include reviewing video footage from inside the middle school, according to Friday afternoon's press release.
-Once the sheriff's office identifies one or more suspects, criminal charges will be forthcoming, according to the release.
+The investigation will include reviewing video footage from inside the middle school, according to Friday afternoon's news release.
+If the Sheriff's Office identifies one or more suspects, criminal charges will be forthcoming, according to the release.

 Part of the investigation will also include whether the incident is connected to an Urbana High School evacuation that occurred Thursday, according to Wivell.
 A 14-year-old student is facing criminal charges for allegedly bringing bleach to Urbana High with plans of making mustard gas.